christinaqtruong/goGiphy/README.md

-# goGiphy
+## Ajax Exercise

+## Introduction
-This project makes requests to the server-side Giphy API using the jQuery AJAX method and populates gif information based on search keyword buttons the user creates dynamically using jQuery and JavaScript.
+The purpose of this project is demonstrate requests to server-side APIs using the jQuery AJAX method.
+A request is made to the Giphy API to populate gif information based on search keyword buttons the user creates dynamically using jQuery and JavaScript.

+## Project Link

+## Requirements
+* GIPHY API
+* jQuery
+* Bootstrap